Smart City, the intelligent city at the heart of connected territories thanks to new technologies

 1. Intelligent mobility with sustainable and interconnected transport to reduce carbon footprint, traffic flow and congestion.

-2. A smart environment for citizens with waste management, maximum energy conservation and use of renewable energy and innovation with sensors.
+2. A smart environment for citizens, with waste management, maximum energy conservation, use of renewable energies and innovation through sensors.

 3. An intelligent economy that must provide its inhabitants with innovative facilities management services.